sHedC/homeassistant-mastertherm/README.md

 3. In the `custom_components` directory (folder) create a new folder called `mastertherm`.
 4. Download _all_ the files from the `custom_components/mastertherm/` directory (folder) in this repository.
 5. Place the files you downloaded in the new directory (folder) you created.
-6. Add the masterthermconnect module: pip install -I masterthermconnect==1.2.0
+6. Add the masterthermconnect module: pip install -I masterthermconnect==2.0.0a5
 7. Restart Home Assistant
 8. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Mastertherm"

 ## Sensor Details
-Current version is read only, updates do not work but that will come.
+This version allows read and write, what is avaialbe in the app should be available here plus some extras.

 The sensors are based on observations from the Web and Android Applications, the current testing has been done on some basic setup we have not tested options with Solar and Pool but have tried to add sensors based on the apps.
 1. One Main circuit with heating and cooling and domestic hot water with attached room thermostats